distributed-control-systems/SUGAR/README.md

 	       1              1              1             -1

-	>>% Matrix representation of the coeficients
+	>>% Matrix representation of the coefficients
 	>> a.matrix

 	ans =